Making the Most of Bank Charges

 We’re still on the electrical trail this week, but I promise I’ll have some more entertaining stuff for you soon.
 Mind you, electricity can get quite entertaining if you don’t do things correctly, just ask this guy!

 Charging Diodes.
-Many vessels have separate battery banks for the house supply, engine start, thruster, etc. Shore power chargers typically have multiple outputs, each isolated from each other so that separate banks can be charged simultaneously, but what about charging those banks from the alternator?
+Many vessels have separate battery banks for the house supply, engine start, thruster, etc. Shore power chargers typically have multiple outputs, each isolated from the other so that separate banks can be charged simultaneously, but what about charging those banks from the alternator?

 That’s where Charging Diodes come in.
 These are essentially a one-way valve for DC current, thereby allowing a charge current from the alternator to charge various battery banks but then not allow any back or cross-feeding of the banks when the alternator is idle.
 The issue with typical Charging Diodes is that they produce a reduction of the charging voltage across them, typically 0.7v to 1.0v, and so some batteries would be at risk of not being properly charged.